What Is a Touchback In Football? Learn Here

 After a touchback on a kickoff return, the returning offense will come on the field, and the kicking team’s defense will come on the field.

-If the team fumbles the ball out of the opponent’s end zone on offense, the ball is turned over to the other team, and their offense comes on the field.
+If the offense fumbles the ball out of the opponent’s end zone on offense, the ball is turned over to the other team, and their offense comes on the field.

 Touchbacks play an essential role in football as they help keep the football in play.
 If teams decide to kick the ball as far as they want, they may elect to have the other team take the ball at the 25-yard line.